Waynexia888/Event-Search-Recommendation-Engine/README.md

 # Event-Search-Recommendation-Engine
 The project aims to use personalization to improve event search and recommendation.
-Event Search and Recommendation Engine is a full stack project powered by
-TicketMaster API, whose purpose is to recommend events based on user's current geo-location.
+Event Search and Recommendation Engine is a full-stack project powered by TicketMaster API, whose purpose is to recommend events based on the user's current geolocation.

 [Project Demo](http://ec2-54-151-66-104.us-west-1.compute.amazonaws.com/Jupiter/)<br/>